 Drug registration ensures that all medicines sold on the Liberian market meet the required standards.
 Registration starts with a thorough inspection of the manufacturing company by the LMHRA.
 Once Liberia is satisfied that the company meets all GMP requirements for the manufacture of the particular medicine and after testing the product in its laboratories, LMHRA will then add the medicine to its register.

-AMSs should:
+AMS should:

 Sell only medicines registered by LMHRA